 What makes a motorized rail car different from your typical motor-control application is that the power to run the motor is not provided by direct connections to the motor, but is applied to the metal rails (usually nickel-silver), which are in electrical contact with some of the metal wheels on the motor car, which are in turn connected to the motor.
 So if a motor car is resting properly on a track (assuming the wheels and track are clean) and a voltage is applied across the rails of the track, the motor will turn and the motor car will move.
-Increase the voltage and the motor turns faster; reverse the polarity and the motor (and motor car) reverse direction.
+Increase the voltage and the motor turns faster; reverse the polarity and the motor car reverses direction.
 In fact, if you pick up a motor car and turn it around to point in the opposite direction, you’re also reversing the applied polarity of the power, so the train will still move in the same direction on the track.
-So all you need to control are the applied voltage and its polarity, not the direction your motor car is pointing.
+So all you need to control the movement of the motor car are the applied voltage and its polarity, not the direction your motor car is pointing.

 Motor control hardware